Kim2091/helpful-scripts/Compare Images/README.md

 *Written with the assistance of GitHub Copilot*

-This script allows you to compare images from two folders and move the ones with low similarity scores to a specified output folder
+This script allows you easily detect and move paired misaligned images automatically move them to a specified output folder

 **Features:**

 * Compare images from two folders based on their similarity scores
 * Move images with low similarity scores to a specified output folder
-* Overlay the moved images and save them in the output folder
+* Overlay the moved images and save them in the output folder to showcase misalignment
 * Multithreading support for faster image comparison and moving

 **Required Packages:**